Advanced Computing Facility: EPCC’s secure, resilient data centre

 Over the past 30 years EPCC has operated all but one of the UK’s National HPC Services.
 At a national level, it has also operated HPC systems for the DiRAC consortium and the EPSRC Tier-2 programme.
 Since 2003, all its services have been operated from its Advanced Computing Facility (ACF) data centre on the outskirts of Edinburgh.

 Additionally, since 2018 EPCC has designed and operated the Edinburgh International Data Facility (EIDF) – a facility focussed on Data Science and AI - the key IT infrastructure for the Edinburgh and SE Scotland City Region Deal.
-This includes a growing Regional AI GPU Service which is currently composed of 500 GPUs.
-The AI services include a cluster of two Cerebras CS-2 AI supercomputers and a Graphcore Pod64 Bow IPU system.
+EIDF includes a growing Regional AI GPU Service, which is currently composed of 650 GPU accelerators as a mix of NVIDIA A100, H100 and H200 Tensor Core GPUs.
+The AI services include a cluster of four Cerebras CS-3 wafer-scale AI accelerators and a Graphcore Pod64 Bow IPU system.

 Investing in future skills

-We are committed to promoting and growing the skills required to develop and operate complex supercomputing and data science systems, and to help young people find their way into careers in our field.
+We are committed to promoting the skills required to develop and operate complex supercomputing and data science systems, and to help young people find their way into careers in our field.

 Minimising energy use

-Environmental sustainability improvement is a continuous activity at EPCC.
-Cooling to our systems uses a variety of methods including direct air cooling, semi-direct water cooling and direct water cooling.
-Free-cooling, where water is pumped to fans on the roof to be cooled solely by outside air, is used automatically when the outside temperature is lower than the temperature of the chilled water circuits (much of the year in Scotland!).
-We also have variable inlet and outlet water temperatures for our systems and rooms to maximise efficiency.
+Improving environmental sustainability is a continuous activity.
+We use a variety of methods to cool our systems, including direct air cooling, semi-direct water cooling, and direct water cooling.
+Free-cooling, where water is pumped to fans on the roof to be cooled solely by outside air, is used automatically when the outside temperature is lower than the temperature of the chilled water circuits.
+Variable inlet and outlet water temperatures also maximise efficiency.

 A trusted partner